bekezie/StudentHousingFinder3.0/README.md

 -  CRUD operations on the ratings.
 -  CRUD operations on the user and ensuring users have a unique username.
 -  Created Document Base Logical modal.
+-  Rank listings based on highest rating in redis.
+-  CRUD operations on ranked listing by rating ensuring that any changes made by user will be handle throughout mongodb and redis.
+-  Created toogle for owners and students to rank and unrank listing by highest rating.

 # Project 2 (Part 2: Design):